Department of Physics

 - sections 5.1 and 5.2

-- problem 5.1 Show your work here, and use basic geometry to get the distances between the current electrodes ("C" on the surface) and the potential points ("P" in the subsurface).
+- problem 5.1.
+And by "potential difference" they mean VP2-VP1.
+Show your work here, and use basic geometry to get the distances between the source electrodes ("C" for "current" on the surface) and the potential points ("P" in the subsurface).